Arlodotexe/OwlCore.AI.Exocortex/README.md

 Inspired by the paper "Generative Agents: Interactive Simulacra of Human Behavior"[^1]

-The creation of an Exocortex is part of a larger exploration into the "Symbiosis of Artificial and Human Intelligence"[^3].

 > **Important**
 >
 > While the research remains sound on paper, the working prototype is incomplete.